-Preparations are in process for the hiring and training of the 2023 staff team for admissions, parking, food services, and retail.
+Preparations are in process for hiring and training the 2023 staff for admissions, parking, food services, and retail.

-A new conservation product line was recently added from African Dream Foods a fair-trade company that crafts socially-conscious hot sauces and spices to deliver authentic flavor and promote wildlife conservation.
-The gift boxes have been a hit for the gift giving season already.
+A new conservation product line was recently added from African Dream Foods.
+This is a fair-trade company that crafts socially-conscious hot sauces and spices to deliver authentic flavor and promote wildlife conservation.

 Vendor relationships are being set up with a number of other companies that will further our conservation, education, and overall zoo experience goals we have for our guests.